meerabal/Cranial-Electrical-Simulator/README.txt

+To untar the submission folder, the user can type: tar -xvf team11.tar from the command line.

 File Organization and Deliverables:

 **All of the source code, header files, the UI file, and the project file (comp3004_fp.pro) all reside inside the “code” folder at the root of the directory.